-The modelling process is illustrated in Figure 6 and details of the optimisation process provided in the Appendices A to D.
+The modelling process is illustrated in Figure 4.2 below and details of the optimisation process provided in the Appendices A to D.

-Figure 6: Schematic illustration of the iterative modelling process utilised evaluate pumping scenarios and determine groundwater allocation limits
+Figure 4.2: Schematic illustration of the iterative modelling process utilised evaluate pumping scenarios and determine groundwater allocation limits

-The recommended allocation volume for each groundwater zone represents a volumetric limit for groundwater abstraction based on an assumption that pumping is relatively evenly distributed across the zone.
-In reality, groundwater abstraction is likely to be concentrated in localised areas, in which case the recommended policies for managing saline intrusion, localised stream depletion effects and impacts on significant wetland areas (outlined in Section 3) may become the factors which ultimately constrain allocation for individual groundwater takes, rather that the cumulative allocation volume.
+The recommended allocation volume for each groundwater zone represent a volumetric limit for groundwater abstraction based on an assumption that pumping is relatively evenly distributed across the zone.
+In reality, groundwater abstraction is likely to be concentrated in localised areas, in which case the recommended policies for managing saline intrusion, localised stream depletion effects and impacts on significant wetland areas (outlined in Section 3) may become the factors which ultimately constrain allocation for individual groundwater takes rather that the cumulative allocation volume.
 This is particularly relevant as the boundaries of the revised groundwater zones are essentially arbitrary divisions (albeit based on physical features or observed changes in subsurface geology) within a continuous flow system.
-In the case of large takes situated near groundwater zones is best determined through the resource consent assessment process.
+In this case of large takes situated near groundwater zone boundaries, the need to apportion groundwater allocation between adjacent zones is best determined through the resource consent assessment process